What is a mineral test?

 Hair testing is not affected much by daily, or even weekly changes.

 The body also ‘dumps’ heavy metals (e.g. mercury or aluminium) into the hair for safe keeping, so HTMA uses this valuable information.

-Please note: Blood tests to assess copper and iron are sometimes more reliable than a hair mineral test.
+Please note: Blood tests to assess iron are sometimes more reliable than a hair mineral test.

 Everyone has a unique mineral profile, there is no ‘one size fits all’ plan.
 A mineral programme will be individually designed for you based on your HTMA results.